syang11/ProbeRating/ProbeRating/README.md

 	- pandas 0.23.3
 	- scipy 1.1.0
 	- biopython 1.72
+	- h5py 2.8.0
 	- scikit-learn 0.20.0
 	- keras 2.2.4
 	- tensorflow 1.11.0

+* Besides, we used a CentOS Linux 7 node with one NVIDIA Tesla P100 GPU, three Intel Xeon E5-2683 CPUs, and 12 GB RAM, for the paper.
 -----

 ### References